 “The responsibility of the insurance company for automobile accident damages is the substantial restoration of the automobile as to function, appearance, and value.
 The owner has not been properly indemnified unless there is no diminution in value of the automobile as it was before the damage and as it is after repairs.”

-Based on the above legal mumbo jumbo, you’re clearly entitled to compensation for your vehicle’ loss in value, the next step is proving it and collecting it.
+Based on the above legal mumbo jumbo, you’re clearly entitled to compensation for your diminished value claim in Florida, the next step is proving it and collecting it.

-Diminished Value Claim Florida – How do I collect?
+Diminished Value Claims in Florida – How Do You Collect?

 It’s up to you to provide diminished value proof to the at-fault driver’s insurance company and it’s essential to work with an expert who is licensed and experienced in handling diminished value claims.
 DVCHECK’s licensed appraisers can help you with a world class diminished value recovery process that will assist you in documenting, demanding, negotiating, and recovering your vehicle’s lost value.